 South Carolina trails big, wins again 79-64 over Ole Miss

-After the Gamecocks led by as many as 11 toward the end of the first half, Ole Miss (18-8, 8-5) did tie the game at 61 with 6:18 left.
-But South Carolina scored on its next six possessions to take a 75-63 lead with 2:47 left.
+Ole Miss did tie it at 61 with 6:18 left.
+But South Carolina scored on its next six possessions to put it away.

 Terence Davis had 18 points and Breein Tyree added 17 points for Ole Miss.